Strength Training for Kids

 “As far as what age a child should start such a program, here is a good rule of thumb: If 7- or 8-year-olds are ready for participation in organized sports or activities such as little league or gymnastics, then they are ready for some type of strength training program.
 For children starting out in weight training, lifetime fitness and proper exercise techniques should be emphasized.
 Adults designing training programs should provide a stimulating environment that helps children develop a healthier lifestyle.”
 (John, 2018)

-“For youth athletes under the biological age range of 13-14, special care should be taken to address their recovery cycles and closely supervise their novice training protocols; a linear progression model works best, but weight should be added sparingly and much slower than in athletes who have begun to enter puberty.”
+“For youth athletes under the biological age range of 13-14, special care should be taken to address their recovery cycles and closely supervise their novice training protocols; a linear progression model works best but should add weight sparingly and much slower than in athletes who have begun to enter puberty.”
 (Strength Training for Youth Athletes, 2009)

 Here are guidelines for youth strength training programs: